wuyang1002431655/tango_with_django_19/manuscript/chapter16-rango-hints.md

 	        return url('register_profile')

 Now when a user registers, they should be then redirected to the profile registration form - and upon successful completion of that - be redirected to the Rango homepage.
 It's easy when you know how.

+T> ### Class-Based Views
+T>
+T> In this subsection, we mentioned something called **Class-Based Views**.
+Class based views are a different, and more elegant, but more sophisticated mechanism, for handling requests.
+Rather than taking a functional approach as we have done in this tutorial, that is, in our `views.py` we have written functions to handle each request, the class based approach mean inheriting and implementing a series methods to handle the requests.
+For example, rather than checking if a request was a `get` or a `post`, in the class based approach, you would need to implement a `get()` and `post()` method within the class.
+When your project and handlers become more complicated, using the Class based approach is more preferable.
+See the [Django Documentation for more information about Class Based Views](https://docs.djangoproject.com/en/1.9/topics/class-based-views/).

+X> ### Additional Exercise / Challenge
+X>
+X> - Go through the Django Documentation and study how to create Class-Based Views.
+X> - Update the Rango application to use Class-Based Views.
+X> - Tweet how awesome you are and let us know @tangowithdjango.

 ## Viewing your Profile  {#section-hints-profileview}
 With the creation of a `UserProfile` object now complete, let's implement the functionality to allow a user to view his or her profile and edit it.
 The process is again pretty similar to what we've done before.
 We'll need to consider the following aspects: